dagger/dagger/CONTRIBUTING.md

 Yes!
 The Dagger repository has Github Codespaces configuration included to help you get started contributing directly from GitHub.

-The versions of `dagger` and `cue` you are working against will be pre-installed so you can develop your packages, plans and tests with the right tools.
+The versions of `dagger` you are working against will be pre-installed so you can develop your packages, plans and tests with the right tools.

-You will also have basic syntax highlighting and formatting for CUE in Visual Studio Code via pre-installed extensions.

 Support for other platforms, such as Gitpod, may be added if there is demand.
 Visit the [developer experience](https://github.com/dagger/dagger/discussions/2052) discussion on GitHub to show your interest.